SeanChao/mirror-cache/docs/README.md

 #### Redis Caveats

-> Note: To use this cache policy, please enable redis keyspace notifications and enable notifications for key expirations, that is: `notify-keyspace-events Kx`.
-See [redis.conf](../redis.conf) for reference.
+To use this cache policy, please enable redis keyspace notifications and enable notifications for key expirations, that is: `notify-keyspace-events Kx`.

 The policy is implemented on top of the redis command `EXPIRE`.
 A cache hit happens if the program can `GET` cache key from redis.
 Otherwise a cache miss happens, and the program then `put` the cache entry.